McChuck05/OISC3/README.md

     " or '       string delimiters
     ZERO         automatically created word containing 0

-    /sub can be called with 1, 2 or 3 words
-       A B C    [C] = [B] - [A]
+    /sub can be called with 1, 2 or 3 words (the '/sub' can be left out) A B C    [C] = [B] - [A]
        A B      [B] = [B] - [A]
        A        [A] = 0